 Fellows will be expected to engage with activities that align with Strategy 2025.
 These include social engagement, global impact and academic excellence.
 Scientia Fellows will be encouraged to include teaching and learning development in their plans.
 While these are research-focused Fellowships with research performance criteria for advancing through academic levels, teaching and learning is an essential and valued part of an academic career.

 |Human-centred design||Urban design, healthy spaces and places; design for inclusiveness and well-being; people-place relationships; collaborative, participatory and eco-design; interior and industrial design; urban resilience; digital design|

 |Architecture||Architectural design practice; environmental quality and energy consumption; climate adaptive and low carbon design; architectural history and theory; housing; aesthetics; social agency and urban livelihoods|

 |Urbanism||Urbanisation; urban informatics; urban well-being and liveability; compact cities; housing and urban renewal; socio-spatial inequality; smart cities and digital technologies; governance; infrastructure; history and heritage of the built environment; landscape urbanism; sustainable development; the public realm; geospatial design; urban planning|

 |Construction||Human resource and risk management; corporate social responsibility; infrastructure and public finance; cost modelling; health, safety and wellbeing; business enterprises; innovation; disaster resilience; property development; building analytics|

-Please contact Professor Michael Ostwald Associate Dean of Research for UNSW Built Environment to discuss your application and identify the appropriate person within the Faculty to discuss your proposed research.
+Please contact Professor Michael Ostwald Associate Dean of Research for UNSW School of Built Environment to discuss your application and identify the appropriate person within the school to discuss your proposed research.